ShelleyPorter/ShelleyPorter/README.md

 # 🚀 Projects & Highlights

-## Online Shoe Store Database Application
+## Online Shoe Factory Database Application
 - This project aims to design and implement a robust database application for an online shoe store.
 The application will handle various aspects of the business, including customer management, inventory tracking, order processing, employee management, and shipping logistics.
 ---